• My Story

 Basketball

 Most playgrounds have a basketball court nearby.
 Next time you go to the playground, bring a basketball with you so your kids can play.
-They’ll learn skills like controlling the ball, throwing the ball into the hoop and aiming.
+They’ll learn skills like controlling the ball, throwing it into the hoop, aiming, and maybe even forming their team, like the Colorado Lightning.

 If you have a larger group of kids, they can split into two teams and play a traditional basketball game.
 If not, there are other games to play like H-O-R-S-E or Around the World.
 They can also just have fun practicing dribbling or shooting baskets.